yubowenok/task-runner/README.md

 GRANT ALL PRIVILEGES ON *.* TO 'task_runner'@'localhost' WITH GRANT OPTION;
 ```

+MySQL needs to be in system path.
+Alternatively, you can add alias "mysql".

 ### Task Setup
 * Each task shall be given a unique id, e.g. 'all-taxes', 'task1'.
 * Create a folder under tasks/ with the id, i.e. tasks/{id}.